ShadeWyrm/gc-info-share/blogs/gc-wlm-lessonslearned.md

 ## 7) Change is Hard

 Cloud requires a major culture shift, especially as individuals will need to adapt to radically different roles.
 Do not underestimate the power fear has over people.
 Organizational change management is a must.

+## 8) Cost is Your Responsibility

+Watch the costs of your Cloud services - you will know within a matter of hours if a grievous error has been made; assuming you are monitoring and logging costs.

+Misused Cloud is very expensive.